afedoruk/guides/sites/all/modules/fb/README.txt

 README.txt from start to finish," and you will get a faster, more thoughtful response.
 Seriously, prove that you read this far.

-Here is one way to set up your settings.php.
-Add the PHP shown below to the very end of your settings.php, and modify the paths accordingly (i.e. where I use "sites/all/modules/fb", you might use "profiles/custom/modules/fb").
+Below are more options for your settings.php.
+Add the PHP shown below to the very end of your settings.php, and modify the paths accordingly (i.e. where this example has "sites/all/modules/fb", you might need "profiles/custom/modules/fb").

-<?php
+//// Code to add to settings.php:
+/////////////////////////////////

 /**
  * Drupal for Facebook settings.